kubeflow/website/content/docs/pipelines/installation/standalone-deployment.md

     CLUSTER_NAME="kubeflow-pipelines-standalone"
     ZONE="us-central1-a"
     MACHINE_TYPE="n1-standard-2" # A machine with 2 CPUs and 7.50GB memory
-    SCOPES="storage-rw,cloud-platform" # These scopes are needed for running some pipeline samples
+    SCOPES="storage-rw,cloud-platform" # These scopes are needed for running some pipeline samples.

     gcloud container clusters create $CLUSTER_NAME \
         --zone $ZONE \